mubaraqwahab/thinkdev/src/lessons/02-values-and-types.md

 ### <q>JavaScript is an interpreted language</q>

-I've said this before, but I didn't explain.
-I've also said that code in a programming language needs to be translated to machine language before it can be run.
+I mentioned before that code in a programming language needs to be translated to machine language before it can be run.
 When we run Node, however, we see no translation taking place; all we see is the output of our code.
 That's because Node _interprets_ our code.
-For some languages, such as C++, we must first run a compiler to generate an <i>executable</i> (which is basically a file containing machine code) before running the executable.
+For some languages, such as C++, we must first use a compiler to generate an <i>executable</i> (which is basically a file containing machine code) before running the executable.